 apiVersion: spec.keptn.sh/0.2.2 kind: "Shipyard" metadata: name: "test-shipyard" spec: stages: - name: "test-automation" sequences: - name: "functionaltests" tasks: - name: "test" # your integration gets triggered here properties: teststrategy: "functional" - name: "evaluation" - name: "performancetests" tasks: - name: "test" # your integration gets triggered here properties: teststrategy: "performance" - name: "evaluation" ...

-Please note that in general the task can be renamed, the important part is that both the event-type and the task name correlate for your integration.
+Please note: In general the task can be renamed.
+However, the important part is that both the event type and the task name correlate with your integration.

 keptn add-resource --project=sockshop --stage=test-automation --service=carts --resource=./locustfile.py --resourceUri=locust/locustfile.py